 - A. Development Review Committee (DRC).
-The DRC shall: - Review.
-Review the tentative map or tentative parcel map for: - a.
-Compliance and consistency with applicable provisions of this Development Code, the Municipal Code, the General Plan, any applicable specific plan, precise road plan, or master utility plan, the City's standard specifications and plans, and the Map Act; - b.
-Conditions necessary for the tentative map to comply with the above requirements; and - c.
-Possible grounds for disapproval based on the findings in Section 16.188.060 (Findings and decision). - 2.
-Recommend.
+The DRC shall: - 1.
+Review.
+Review the tentative map for:

+b.
+Conditions necessary for the tentative map to comply with the above requirements; and c.
+Possible grounds for disapproval based on the findings in Section 16.188.060 (Findings and decision).

+2. Recommend.
 Make a recommendation for approval, approval with conditions, or disapproval to the Director.